-The Credit Union generates revenue from providing various financing and investing services to its members.
+The Credit Union generates revenue from providing financial services to its members.
 Revenue is recognized as services are rendered.

 The Credit Union does not have an enforceable right to payment until services are rendered and commission revenue earned when the products are sold.